plone/documentation/docs/contributing/index.md

 ```

-(contributing-specific-contribution-policies-for-packages-label)=
+(contributing-specific-contribution-policies-for-projects-label)=

-## Specific contribution policies of packages
+## Specific contribution policies of projects

-Each Plone package may have specific contribution policies and guidance.
+Each Plone project may have specific contribution policies and guidance.
 This may include writing tests, developing add-ons, internationalization and localization, logging, and debugging.

-The following is an abridged list of actively developed Plone packages with links to how to contribute to them.
+The following is an abridged list of actively developed Plone projects with links to how to contribute to them.

 `Products.CMFPlone`
-:   The primary Plone package.
+:   The primary Plone project.
     See its [repository](https://github.com/plone/Products.CMFPlone).

 Documentation